 Does PV only work on sunny days?

 PV systems do not required direct sunlight to work.
 They are at their optimum performance in bright sunlight but will continue to work in overcast conditions as well.
 This is known as diffuse sunlight.
 The standardised MCS calculation used to estimate system performance takes account of the annual solar irradiation, not just the peak summer months.

 How long will a PV system last?

-A PV system should last well over the 20 years FIT scheme.
+A PV system should last well over 20 years.
 As there are no moving parts, PV panels can last up to 40 years however you may need to replace the inverter during the systems life time.
 Inverters typically come with a 10 year warranty as standard.

 Do I need to be connected to the grid?

 No. Although this is typically the case, PV systems can be connected to battery packs so can work in remote locations.

 Do the panels have to go on my roof?